jennyzeng/Minecraft-AI/docs/final.md

 ## Evaluation

 Our evaluation plan has two parts.
 One is the quantity evaluation and the other is the quality evaluation.
 In the quantity evaluation, we separate our dataset into training dataset and test dataset and then we use the former one for training.
 After training, we use our model to make predictions on the test data, and evaluate the result.
 In the quality evaluation part, we combine our models with Malmo in Minecraft.
-We manually control our agent to walk in a Minecraft world with the same settings we have for the worlds where we collected data, and test the actual error rate based on the images the agent perceived in the Malmo mission.
+We manually control our agent Tintin to walk in a Minecraft world with the same settings we have for the worlds where we collected data, and test the actual error rate based on the images the agent perceived in the Malmo mission.

 ### Quantitative Result